 Step 2 - Adding Invoices & Second Inventory

 Purpose: After completing your first inventory and setting up your items, you'll need to add any invoices for items received after that inventory.
-By adding your invoices, WISK will provide you an accurate consumption/usage report when you complete your second inventory.
+By adding your invoices, WISK provides you an accurate consumption/usage report when you complete your second inventory.

 Accurate consumption data is important because it helps WISK identify your overstock, deadstock, understock, suggest pars, and more.